 A data breach occurs when an unauthorized party accesses private data.

 Data breaches are most often intentional and part of a campaign by cybercriminals who work to steal valuable personal information.
-Once the information has been accessed, criminals leverage the data so that may profit at the expense of the victim.
+Once the information has been accessed, criminals leverage the data so they may profit at the expense of the victim.

 In some instances, data breaches are accidental.
 When an employee accidentally exposes information on the Internet, criminals often pounce to benefit from the vulnerability.